-Get a small couch or a comfortable chair to put in your office for when you need to take a short breather.
+Get a small couch or a comfortable chair to put in your office when you need a short breather.
 This will help you mentally separate your breaks from your productivity.
-If you choose to take your breaks at your desk, you are more likely to lose track of time and spend much longer than needed scrolling through the Internet.
+If you choose to take your breaks at your desk, you are more likely to lose track of time and spend much longer than needed scrolling through the internet.
 Make your work area strictly for work.

 5. Keep your space decluttered

-What I have found to be one of the most useful of these tips is taking everything out of an area so you have to go item by item and determine what you need and what is trash.
+One of the most useful of these tips is taking everything out of an area, so you have to go item by item and determine what you need and what is trash.
 To learn more, check out one or two of the 15 books on decluttering that we profile here.